PowerMops/powermops-site/src/routes/pmops/Classes-6.md

 window (excluding the stack display) is a TEScroller.
 The TextEdit record is handled via an ivar theTE, which is an instance of the class TextEdit.
-Class TextEdit is probably not much use in isolation, (it would normally be used via this TEScroller class), so we won\'t document it in detail here in the manual.
+Class TextEdit is probably not much use in isolation, (it would normally be used via this TEScroller class), so we won't document it in detail here in the manual.
 However the source code (in file TextEdit) should be reasonably self-explanatory.

-In Carbon, TextEdit is &lsquo;deprecated&rsquo; and some of the functionalities may not work.
+In Carbon, TextEdit is 'deprecated' and some of the functionalities may not work.
 So you should use MLTEView instead of following clases on PowerMops.